sergjun/rn-todolist/README.md

 BUGS:
 </br></br>

-- Have some type never error on the taskItems useState, need to solve it
+- Have some type never error on the taskItems useState, need to solve it (solved)

 run the command with